aws-observability/cdk-aws-observability-accelerator/docs/patterns/existing-eks-observability-accelerators/existing-eks-mixed-observability.md

 ## Objective

-This pattern aims to add Observability on top of an existing EKS cluster, with a mixture of AWS native and open source managed AWS services.
+This pattern aims to add Observability and control plane logging on top of an existing EKS cluster, with a mixture of AWS native and open source managed AWS services.

 ## Prerequisites: